Hyperelasticity

 For a fully incompressible material the volumetric part is not defined but instead is postulated through a strain energy with a constraint.
 A hydrostatic pressure is introduced to enforce the incompressibility:

-Differentiating with the chain rule gives and .
-Then with , this lead to the second Piola-Kirchhoff stress which can now be expressed as:
+gives and .
+Then with , this leads to the second Piola-Kirchhoff stress which can now be expressed as:

 Enforcing exactly can be problematic numerically since that increases the stiffness of the model.
 Additionally, it requires an additional degree of freedom as we will see just now.
 So, instead of aiming for an exact satisfaction , we try to loosen that requirement and aim to achieve .
 This is what is called a nearly incompressible model and is a good compromise.
+The volumetric part is now expressed as:

-To enforce the incompressibility constrain , the hydrostatic pressure can be expressed as:
+to enforce the incompressibility constrain .
+The hydrostatic pressure can be expressed as:

 The second Piola-Kirchhoff stress for a nearly incompressible material model is: